zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   media streams.

-1. The port consumption might become a problem for centralised services, where the central node's port consumption grows rapidly with the number of sessions.
+1. The port consumption might become a problem for centralised services, where the central node\'s port consumption grows rapidly with the number of sessions.

 1. For applications where the media streams are highly dynamic in